-By the end of December 2014, Stephen’s speech pathologist (who has witnessed and experienced Jack’s behavior on the occasional routine visit with Stephen) says that I should have Jack assessed for Autism as well.
+By the end of December 2014, my dear son’s speech pathologist says that I should have my second son assessed for Autism as well.
 What types of Autism?
 Do you mean a “Classic Kanner Autism”? or a “Low functioning Autism”, or a “High Functioning Autism” or a “Savant”??? or “PDD NOS”.
 Oh yeah baby!
 That’s a classification that is Not otherwize specified.
 It means a pervasive Developmental Disorder not otherwize specified.
 The categorizations are changing in the DSM 4, to the DSM 5, (Diagnostic Manual).
 I have many questions and not many answers, or everyone has a different opinion according to their values and philosophies and modalities.

 What!
 I don’t believe it.
-Jack is only 3 years old.
+My son is only 3 years old.
 How can you tell?
-I speak to his father who basically is incredibly protective of Jack.
+I speak to his father who basically is incredibly protective of my son.
 My husband doesn’t like the Speech Pathologist saying that she is trying to ” push her own agenda”, my husband is very critical of the whole Autism diagnosis idea.
 “The child is the way he is and if everyone else doesn’t like it, well to heck with them!”
 “How does she know!
 He’s just being a kid!”, and “They all develop at their own rate!”
-Both of my husband and myself still trying to come to terms with Stephen’s diagnosis let alone another one for Jack.
+Both of my husband and myself still trying to come to terms with my dear son’s diagnosis let alone another one for my second son.
 I can certainly see a price tag attached to an assessment process.

 I had read a few books about Autism.
 I knew what the debates were, or I thought I did.
-One was being around the vaccinations and whether they caused Autism, Jack was due fo a vaccination and me wary of motherly discussions around the issue.
-I told the Dr of my worries and that if Jack had the Autism Gene then it might make him more susceptible to an Autististic onset.
+One was being around the vaccinations and whether they caused Autism, kiddo 2 was due fo a vaccination and me wary of motherly discussions around the issue.
+I told the Dr of my worries and that if son no. 2 had the Autism Gene then it might make him more susceptible to an Autistic onset.
 We vaccinated anyway because I thought “Autism is no big deal for me!
 I can handle this !”
 It would protect him from more serious conditions.